zylzjucn/Leetcode/README.md

 > 20ms (57.54%)

 Use a pair to represent a line.
 The pair is also the key for the map.
 We must devide the GCD of the pair elements so that the same slopes share the same pair.
-Not just using a k cuz difficulty of comparing to float value.
+Not just using a k cuz difficulty comparison of float values.

 ### Classification (to be updated)